EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * Maybe changing small things like how when a Falling Platform disappears or when pushing a Pushable object the Player and Companion have small/subtle physics differences that just look weird.
 * I guess Comp4's swimming could be slightly better thought right now it doesn't bother me that much.
 It's okay at least.
 * There may be a subtle bug on Comp4 during "Pushing" animation where it returns to "Running" while on PUSHRUN state i guess.
+* Level design in general since even if i get enough working/functional mechanics, i need to use them well, make the game fun and be creative.

 # Current controls/Inputs:
 This is an area that needs to be improved: